 I passed over the design 4-5 times going from top to bottom With the Speedball black ink.
 Once done you immediately peel off the screen print.
 When I peeled off the screen I also pulled up the frame from top to bottom and just had my daughter Hold the shirt down for good measure but it was probably not necessary.

 Lastly, and the hardest part for my daughter apparently was to wait for it to dry completely.
 Since I up and decided to make it at 10 at night we just went to bed and woke up ready for the last step.
 The last thing you are going to want to do is cure your ink.
 I cured by using my trusty Heat Press which I love and adore.
 I pressed at 320 for 15 seconds.
 Speedball recommends that you put a sheet of computer paper over your design while pressing.
 That is just in case a little ink transfers, though when I did it none did.
 If you don’t have a heat press and want to use an iron that works too!
 Set at the cotton setting and press each section well until it is all done.

 Make sure you rinse the screen in the sink when you are all done using it, it can be used for multiple shirts!

 Silk screen printing is seriously the BEST and only one project in and I am hooked!
 As much as I absolutely love Siser Heat Transfer Vinyl this is WAY better since the feel of it is smooth and doesn’t have that plasticy feel to it.
 It may not be the right choice for all projects but definitely for simple ones like this.
 Now that I got my first project out of the way I am ready to take on that super detailed project for my husbands unit!
 I will update when I get one of those screen print shirts done.

-Good Morning Chaos is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to goodmorningchaos.com
+Good Morning Chaos is a participant in the Amazon Services LLC Associates Program and various other affiliate programs, affiliate advertising programs designed to provide means for sites to earn advertising fees by advertising and linking to goodmorningchaos.com